A city district in constant flux

 Close to both the historic city centre and Amsterdam Airport Schiphol, Zuidas is highly accessible for local and international journeys.
 The airport is a seven-minute train ride away, and central Amsterdam can be reached easily by bike or public transport.
 The summer of 2018 saw the opening of a new metro line, which connects Zuidas with central Amsterdam in mere minutes.
 In addition, one of the Netherlands’ largest-scale infrastructure projects, Zuidasdok, will further improve the district’s accessibility by widening the A10 South ring road and expanding Amsterdam Zuid Station.

 Of course, good connections are of paramount importance to businesses.
 But Zuidas is also working hard at becoming a place you don’t actually want to leave.
 Office buildings are set in lively, vibrant surroundings with a variety of independent businesses present.
-There are numerous places to eat and drink that provide a friendly, welcoming atmosphere.
-In the coming years, Zuidas will continue developing and will not only be the city’s key international office location, but a popular residential area where special attention is paid to the human dimension of architecture, green spaces and environmentally friendly urban planning.
+Zuidas is developing into not only the city’s key international office location, but a popular residential area where special attention is paid to the human dimension of architecture, green spaces and environmentally friendly urban planning.

 Already a high-profile international business district and a centre of research and education, Zuidas is now evolving into a fully-fledged urban hub – a place to live, work and spend time in.
 With its high concentration of businesses, public institutions and growing residential areas, it’s a revived and dynamic part of the city.